etran36/etran36/README.md

 I am a data scientist with interests in sports, social good, healthcare, and tech.

-In my free time, I'm a huge sports nerd (particularly ⚽ and 🏀), but I also enjoy playing board games and trivia, cooking, and indoor climbing.
+I'm a huge sports nerd (particularly ⚽ and 🏀), but I also enjoy playing board games and trivia, cooking, and indoor climbing.

 ### 💻 Tech Stack:
 Python, SQL, R